-Dive into the world of cruise control in cars to understand its definition, benefits, and how it works.
+Dive into the world of in to understand its definition, benefits, and how it works.
 Explore features like automated speed control and hands-free driving for improved fuel efficiency and reduced driver fatigue.

 Definition of Cruise Control